cswkim/discogs-mcp-server/README.md

 }
 ```

 Any changes to local code will require Claude to be restarted to take effect.
 Also, Claude requires human-in-the-loop interaction to allow an MCP tool to be run, so everytime a new tool is accessed Claude will ask for permission.
-You only have to do this once per tool per chat.
+You usually only have to do this once per tool per chat. _If using the free version, long chats may result in more frequent errors trying to run tools as Claude limits the amount of context within a single chat._

 ## License